mspraggs/pyQCD/README.md

 * Base Lattice object written in C++ and compiled using Boost.Python provides a flexible and fast API.
 * Full parallelisation of CPU-intensive code using OpenMP.
+* Capable of using CUDA enabled GPUs to accelerate inversion of Dirac matrices.
 * Wilson, Hamber-Wu and Naik 4D Wilson-like fermionic actions.
 * Fermionic measurement API provides extensibility through functions for applying Dirac operators and inverting on single quark sources.
 * Propagator generation functions for all 4D fermionic actions, with support for Jacobi smearing of sinks and sources.